yahiakala/routing/docs/caching/index.md

 ## Caching keys

 The routing library will cache forms by the key.
-The key is a combination of the path, and the dictionary returned by the `loader_deps` method.
+The key is a combination of the path, and the dictionary returned by the `cache_deps` method.
+By default the `cache_deps` method returns the `query` dictionary.

 ## Invalidating Cache